 How to Clean Saltwater Fish — From Catch to Cooler in 10 Minutes

-Learning how to clean saltwater fish properly is one of those skills that separates a decent fishing trip from a great meal.
-I’ve been fishing the Gulf Coast for going on twenty-two years now — redfish in the marsh, snapper on the ledges, flounder in the passes — and I still see guys at the cleaning station making the same mistakes I made when I was starting out.
+Cleaning saltwater fish has gotten complicated with all the conflicting advice flying around.
+As someone who’s been working the Gulf Coast for going on twenty-two years — redfish in the marsh, snapper on the ledges, flounder in the passes — I learned everything there is to know about what happens between the landing net and the dinner plate.
+And I still watch guys at the cleaning station making the exact mistakes I made back when I had no idea what I was doing.
 Hacking through rib cages.
 Skipping the bleed.
-Putting fish straight into a dry cooler like they’re storing groceries.
-This guide is everything I wish someone had told me back then, and it goes deeper than the usual “make a cut behind the gills” advice you’ll find everywhere else.
+Tossing fish straight into a dry cooler like they’re packing leftovers.
+This is the guide I wish existed when I started — and it goes a lot deeper than the “cut behind the gills” advice you’ll find basically everywhere else.

 General Cleaning Steps — Every Saltwater Fish

-Before you ever get species-specific, there’s a baseline process that applies to every saltwater fish you’re going to put in a cooler.
-Get these steps wrong and it doesn’t matter how good your technique is on the fillet table — the fish will taste off.
+Before any species-specific stuff, there’s a baseline process that applies to every saltwater fish going into your cooler.
+Get these wrong and it doesn’t matter how clean your fillet technique is — the fish will taste off.
+Every time.

 Bleed the Fish First

-The single most impactful thing you can do is bleed the fish immediately after landing it.
-Cut the gill arches on both sides and toss the fish in a bucket of saltwater for two to three minutes.
-That’s it.
-The blood is what causes the fishy flavor and the grayish discoloration in the meat.
+The single most impactful thing you can do is bleed the fish immediately after landing.
+Cut the gill arches on both sides, drop the fish into a bucket of saltwater, and wait two to three minutes.
+That’s the whole step.
+Blood is what causes that strong fishy flavor and the grayish color you sometimes see in the meat.
 A properly bled snapper fillet looks almost white.
-An unbled one looks like something went wrong.
-I skipped this step for years because nobody told me it mattered — and every fillet I made tasted stronger than it needed to.
+An unbled one looks like something went sideways.
+Don’t make my mistake — I skipped bleeding for years because nobody told me it mattered, and every fillet I produced tasted stronger than it had any reason to.

 Scale or Skin — Know the Difference

 Not every saltwater fish gets scaled.
-Snapper and grouper have scales you want to remove if you’re planning to cook them skin-on.
-Use a dedicated scaler — I use a Rapala Fish N Fillet scaler that runs about $8 at most tackle shops — and work from tail to head against the grain.
-Redfish skin is thick and edible but often skipped by people who don’t like the strong flavor it carries.
-Flounder skin is delicate and some people leave it on, but more on that in the next section.
+Snapper and grouper have scales worth removing if you’re cooking skin-on.
+I use a Rapala Fish N Fillet scaler — runs about $8 at most tackle shops — working tail to head against the grain.
+Redfish skin is thick and technically edible, but a lot of people skip it because the flavor it carries is intense.
+Flounder skin is delicate and some folks leave it on entirely.
+More on that below.

 The Basic Fillet Process

-3. Scale if cooking skin-on, skip if skinning out the fillet.
+- Scale if cooking skin-on, skip it if you’re skinning out the fillet.

-That whole process, once you’ve done it fifty times, takes under three minutes per fish.
-Two fish at once and you’re under ten minutes total start to finish.
+Once you’ve done this fifty times, the whole process runs under three minutes per fish.
+Two fish at once and you’re under ten minutes total — start to finish.

 Species-Specific Filleting — Snapper, Redfish, Flounder, Grouper

-Here’s where most online guides fall short.
-They treat every fish like it’s a largemouth bass.
-Saltwater fish have wildly different bone structures, skin thicknesses, and body shapes — and your technique needs to adapt.
+Here’s where most online guides fall apart.
+They treat every fish like it’s a largemouth bass pulled from a suburban pond.
+Saltwater fish have wildly different bone structures, skin thicknesses, body shapes — your technique has to adapt, or you’re leaving yield on the table every single time.

 Red Snapper

 Snapper is a round-body fish with a relatively large rib cage and thick, firm meat that holds up well to a fillet knife.
-The key with snapper is knife angle on that initial spine cut.
-You want the blade nearly flat — maybe five degrees off horizontal — so you’re riding the spine rather than dipping into it.
-Dip too low and you’ll nick the spine and feel drag.
-Get that angle right and the knife glides.
-Use a flexible 7.5-inch fillet knife for snapper under three pounds; step up to a 9-inch semi-flex or rigid knife for anything bigger.
-The ribs on larger snapper are prominent, so make a deliberate arc around them rather than trying to cut through.
-You’ll lose yield trying to rush that section.
+But what is the critical technique with snapper?
+In essence, it’s the blade angle on that initial spine cut.
+But it’s much more than that — you want the knife nearly flat, maybe five degrees off horizontal, so you’re riding the spine rather than dipping into it.
+Dip too low and you’ll nick the bone and feel drag on every stroke.
+Get the angle right and the knife glides clean.
+Use a flexible 7.5-inch fillet knife for snapper under three pounds — step up to a 9-inch semi-flex or rigid blade for anything bigger.
+The ribs on larger snapper are prominent.
+Make a deliberate arc around them rather than trying to force through.
+Rushing that section costs you yield.

 Redfish

-Redfish have a thick, tough skin and a very distinct bloodline running along the lateral line.
-That bloodline has a strong, muddy flavor that a lot of people mistake for the fish itself tasting bad.
-It’s not the fish — it’s the bloodline you left on.
-Trim it out entirely.
-Go about a quarter inch on either side of that dark red strip and remove it completely.
-Redfish also respond well to the “redfish on the half shell” technique if you’re grilling — score the skin side, leave the scales on, and cook scale-side down.
+Redfish have thick, tough skin and a very distinct bloodline running along the lateral line — that dark red strip carries a strong, muddy flavor that a lot of people mistake for the fish itself tasting bad.
+It’s not the fish.
+It’s the bloodline you left on.
+Trim it out entirely — go about a quarter inch on either side of that strip and remove it completely.
+Redfish also respond beautifully to the “half shell” technique if you’re grilling — score the skin side, leave the scales on, cook scale-side down.
 The scales act as a natural barrier and the meat steams inside.
-But for clean fillets, skin off and bloodline out is the move.
+That’s what makes redfish so endearing to us Gulf Coast regulars.
+For clean fillets, though, skin off and bloodline out is the move.

 Flounder — The Different One

-Flounder is the fish that trips up new anglers the most.
-It’s a flat fish with a completely different body plan — two fillets per side, four fillets total off one fish.
-Make your first cut straight down the lateral line from head to tail.
-Then run the blade outward toward the fin line, keeping it parallel to the fish’s body (which is horizontal, not vertical like a round fish).
+Flounder trips up new anglers more than any other fish on this list.
+It’s a flat fish with a completely different body plan — two fillets per side, four fillets total off a single fish.
+Make your first cut straight down the lateral line from head to tail, then run the blade outward toward the fin line, keeping it parallel to the fish’s body.
 You’re essentially peeling the meat off the skeleton in two panels per side.
-Flounder meat is delicate and tears easily, so slower is better here.
+Flounder meat is delicate and tears easily — slower is genuinely better here.
 A 7-inch flexible blade works better than anything rigid.
-Surprised by how much meat comes off a flounder once you get the technique right — a two-pound fish gives you four clean pieces of beautiful white meat.
+Apparently a lot of people are surprised by how much meat comes off a flounder once they get the technique right — a two-pound fish gives you four clean pieces of beautiful white meat.

 Grouper

-Grouper is the big one, literally and figuratively.
+Grouper is the big one — literally and figuratively.
 Gag grouper and red grouper both have thick, dense fillets with a large central bone structure.
-For grouper over five pounds, a flexible knife actually works against you — you want a semi-rigid 9-inch blade so you have control over the whole length of the cut.
-The skin on grouper is tough and not worth keeping.
+For anything over five pounds, a flexible knife actually works against you.
+You want a semi-rigid 9-inch blade so you have control over the full length of the cut.
+The skin on grouper is tough — not worth keeping.
 Make your spine cut deep and deliberate, follow the ribs with a clean arc, then flip the fillet and use a firm pressing motion to run the skin off.
-Grouper also has a very mild bloodline compared to redfish, but trim it anyway.
-The meat should be bright white throughout when you’re done.
+Grouper has a much milder bloodline compared to redfish, but trim it anyway.
+The meat should come out bright white throughout when you’re done right.

 Cleaning on the Boat vs At Home